 - Developing an Individual Characteristics Questionnaire (ICQ) that will be administered in participating states

 - The ICQ will be used to gather key information about the characteristics of ELs with significant cognitive disabilities, including the technology-based tools that they may use to access everyday instruction.

-- Related publications: ICQ Recruitment Flyer & Characteristics of English Learners with Significant Cognitive Disabilities Report
+- Related publications: ICQ Recruitment Flyer (PDF) & Characteristics of English Learners with Significant Cognitive Disabilities Report (PDF)

 - Observing and interviewing educators who work with ELs with significant cognitive disabilities